 After-exercise stiffness:

-Add up to 5 drops of one of these essential oils (diluted in 1 teaspoon carrier oil) to a warm/hot bath: eucalyptus, german chamomile, juniper, lemongrass, or marjoram.
+Add up to 5 drops of one of these essential oils (diluted in 1 teaspoon carrier oil or liquid castile soap) to a warm/hot bath: eucalyptus, german chamomile, juniper, lemongrass, or marjoram.

 Sprains, strains, and swollen joints: